-Class action lawsuits have been filed by people who were severely burned when their Crock-Pot Express Pressure Cooker exploded as a result of the lid detaching.
+A growing number of lawsuits have been filed by people who were severely burned when their Crock-Pot Express Pressure Cooker exploded as a result of the lid detaching.

 Need a Texas Crock-Pot Pressure Cooker Lawyer?
 Collen A. Clark is a true advocate for his clients and is passionate about helping Texans that have been injured or wronged.
 If you or a loved one was injured or burned by an exploding Crock-Pot Pressure Cooker, you should contact our lawyers immediately.
 You may be entitled to compensation by filing a lawsuit.